theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 ##<a name="design"></a>Relational databases and database design

-* Relational databases store data in tables with fields (columns) and records (rows)
+* Relational databases store data in tables with fields (columns) and records (rows).
-* The records are not in any particular order
+* The records are not in any particular order.
 * Data fields have types and all values in a field have the same type ([list of data types](#datatypes)).
 We defined these data types when we imported our tables.
 * Each table contains a single field (or combination of fields) that uniquely defines each database record.
 This field is called the primary key.
 We defined these as well when we imported our tables.
 * Every row-column combination (cell) contains a single *atomic* value, i.e., not containing parts we might want to work with separately.
 Note how the genus and species information in the species table are in separate fields.